-The park is a UNESCO World Heritage Site and will have your inner explorer pumped to adventure along the Cabayugan River and intricate limestone cave system.
+Known as one of the best places to visit in Southeast Asia, the park is a UNESCO World Heritage Site and will have your inner explorer pumped to adventure along the Cabayugan River and intricate limestone cave system.

 An Bang Beach in Hoi An, Vietnam

 Restaurants offering local cuisine line this beautiful beach with outdoor seating in the sea breeze and lounge chairs available for rent to help achieve ultimate relaxation.
-Swimming and paddleboarding are popular activities at this lively beach, bringing the experience full circle.
+Swimming and paddleboarding are popular activities at this lively Vietnamese beach, bringing the experience full circle.

 Bophut Beach in Ko Samui, Thailand

 With numerous idyllic islands, Thailand is a dream destination for beach lovers everywhere.
 In the southeastern group of the country’s islands, Koh Samui is surrounded by white sand beaches and palm trees.

 At Fisherman’s Village, situated just behind the beach, you’ll find shops selling some of the best Thailand souvenirs, along with restaurants and bars.
 Sign up for SCUBA lessons or join a guided group tour to one of the well-known dive sites like Koh Tao Island, Sail Rock, or Ang Thong Marine Park.

 Indonesia is well known for having some of the best beaches in Southeast Asia, and a diverse group at that.
 On the island of Bali, you’ll find a multitude of blue-green shades of sea, a laid-back atmosphere, and friendly people.